DataSF/datasf.github.io/blog/_posts/2017-03-01-an-open-invitation.md

 * [Lobbyist Activity - Political Contributions](https://data.sfgov.org/City-Management-and-Ethics/Lobbyist-Activity-Political-Contributions/sa8r-purn): All political contributions of $100 of more by Lobbyist.
 * [Campaign Consultants - Client Payment](https://data.sfgov.org/City-Management-and-Ethics/Campaign-Consultants-Client-Payments/tc9q-72uj): Record of payments to campaign consultants

-To zoom out we turn to the Mayor’s Budget Office which keeps tabs on the City and County budget. &nbsp;The two relevant datasets are:

-[Budget](https://data.sfgov.org/City-Management-and-Ethics/Budget/xdgd-c79v): This covers the budgets of the various departments

-[Budget - FTE](https://data.sfgov.org/City-Management-and-Ethics/Budget-FTE/4zfx-f2ts): This dataset provides salary information for each department and associated department programs.

 #### Open Data for the Environment